jarun/nnn/misc/CONTRIBUTING.md

 `nnn` follows the Linux kernel coding style closely.
 The C source code uses TABs and the plugins use 4 spaces for indentation.

+CI runs `shellcheck` on plugins.
+Please watch out for any failures if you are modifying/adding a plugin.

 ## Resources
 The [wiki](https://github.com/jarun/nnn/wiki/Developer-guides) has some resources for developers you might be interested in: building, debugging...